how to get your municipal business license (patente municipal) in puerto rico

 Now you should have just about everything you need to apply for a business license at your municipality.
 The only documents you might be missing are a criminal record and a certificate of debt from Hacienda.
 If you have already been living in Puerto Rico for a while, these can be pulled up quickly and easily online using the links below:

 All told, it took about a month from start to finish to receive my patente municipal.
 Armed with the information above, perhaps it will take less time for others.
 If you are an intrepid entrepreneur who feels the itch to start a business in Puerto Rico I salute you.
-Good luck, bring plenty of patience (and your laptop!) and let us know how it goes!
+Good luck, bring plenty of patience (and your laptop!) and let me know how it goes!